Fryday

-History

-The idea of Fryday comes from the Stockholm style after work mingles.
-The first event was on April 21, 2010 with 17 guests in Kyiv.
-Since 2012 Fryday events are frequented by more than 500 people.

-In February 2012 the new Fryday concept is tested and introduced in Kyiv - Fryday W event, where well known and accomplished speakers share some meaningful ideas with the audience.
-Ambassadors, top managers and senior politicians are typical speakers at Ws.
-Fryday W became an excellent way for businesses to meet up with their target audience, commercial chamber reps of foreign countries, diplomats and entrepreneurs informally.

-What makes Fryday's network especially appealing nowadays is its extensive online presence with members who are decision makers in successful businesses, covering nearly all business sectors.

-Concepts
+Fryday was a networking club for professionals, organising series of social and business networking events in Kyiv, Ukraine.

+Events

-There are four concepts of Fryday events: Fryday Afterwork and Fryday W.
+There are four types of Fryday events: Fryday Afterwork and Fryday W.

-Afterwork is a relaxed business-socialising event gathering around 500 guests on Friday evenings in top venues of city downtowns.
-These events are typically happening every second Friday of each month.
-The entrance to regular Afterwork is free of charge.
+Afterwork is a business-socialising event of around 500 participants on Friday evenings in downtown city venues.
+These events are typically held every second Friday of each month.
+Entrance is free of charge.

-The second concept is Fryday W, which is held on week days, and has a more professional and thematical approach to networking.
+Fryday W, is held on weekdays, and has a more professional and thematical approach to networking.
 Themes of W events are determined by spheres of invited speakers.
 There are usually fewer guests at W events, around 150, who typically relate to an industry of a speaker.
 The entrance to Fryday W for guests is EUR 10.

-The third and fourth concepts, Fryday Good Morning and Fryday Training, were both developed during 2015 and has by November 2015 not yet proven either successes nor failures.
+Fryday Good Morning and Fryday Training were both developed during 2015.

-During spring 2013 the people behind Fryday have also launched an affiliated website Socialite.nu that aims to function as a broader umbrella for business-networking.
+During spring 2013 the people behind Fryday launched an affiliated website Socialite.nu, which aimed to function as a broader umbrella for business-networking.